ThierryYeffou/Random-users/README.md

 # Random-users
-Use a random user generator API to display detailed user profiles Basic elements to integrate into the project: download UI-semantic here: https://semantic-ui.com/views/card.html or the bootstrap library (CDN).
+Use a random user generator API to display detailed user profiles.
+Basic elements to integrate into the project: download UI-semantic here: https://semantic-ui.com/views/card.html or the bootstrap library (CDN).
 Then download the jquery library in the project.
 Use the API: https://randomuser.me/documentation.